This is one tough SUV.

 You may recall the minute-long ad that aired back in February that was meant to coincide with the model's and movie's imminent release.
 In the action sequence, a trio of Santorini Black Defenders could be seen leaping into the air before careering down a Scottish heath with Triumph motorbikes in pursuit, tackling swamps, rivers, and tough terrain before one of them completes a full roll, battered and bruised but well enough to keep on trucking.

-The Defender has now launched, but you'll have to wait until April 2021 to watch the 25th James Bond movie is hitting the big screen this week and according to early reviews, it boasts the best stunts and car chase sequences yet.
+While the Defender launched last year, the 25th James Bond movie is hitting the big screen this week and according to early reviews, it boasts the best stunts and car chase sequences yet.
 As part of the Defender 90 first drive event, we got the chance to get behind the wheel of one of the stunt cars used in the film for an utterly unique experience.

 Why did Land Rover want us to try this out?
 As Stunt Co-ordinator Lee Morrison, the guy responsible for all the stunts from the past five Bond movies, revealed, all ten Defenders used in the film - the first ten to roll off the production line, in fact - were almost entirely stock 110 X P400 models.
 Same 400-hp 3.0-liter engine, same eight-speed transmission, same chassis, same air suspension.